 Adrenaline was isolated from the adrenal glands of sheep and oxen, for the first time, in 1901, by the Japanese chemist Jokichi Takamine.
 In the last 100 years, scientists discovered that adrenaline has impact in several human organs.

-Epinephrine increases heart rate, increases the respiratory rate and promotes vasodilatation.
+Epinephrine increases heart rate and respiratory rate, and promotes vasodilatation.
 At the same time, adrenaline stimulates glycogenolysis in the liver and triggers lipolysis to burn fat.
 Muscle contraction accelerates breathing.

 It has been proved that adrenaline is positive in surfers.
 The pumped-up sensation felt before or immediately after an extreme surfing moment happens when the surfer's body releases dopamine to act like a natural pain killer.